go-graphite/go-carbon/README.md

 * Many persister workers (using many cpu cores)
 * Run as daemon
 * Grace stop on `USR2` signal: close all socket listeners, flush cache to disk and stop carbon
+* Alternative grace stop on `USR2` signal (config `dump` section): start write new data to file, stop persister, dump cache to file, stop all (and restore from files after next start)
 * Reload persister config (whisper section of main config, storage-schemas.conf and storage-aggregation.conf) on HUP signal

 ## Performance